incerta/schematox/CONTRIBUTING.md

 - `schema` – a JSON-compatible representation of JS runtime `primitive/object/array` entities
 - `base schema` – the most basic unit of a schema
-- `compound schema` – higher-order structure that connects base or other compound schemas
+- `compound schema` – higher-order structure that contains base or other compound schemas
-- `short schema` – shortened form of the base schema
-- `detailed schema` – detailed version of the base schema
 - `schema subject` – the JS runtime primitive or object that is intended to be tested against the schema
 - `schema subject type` – the TypeScript type of the schema subject
 - `schema validated subject type` – the resultant TypeScript type of the entity validated by `x`